petermr/xmlopensci/XMLSSProject.md

 ## The project

 ### plants and medicines
-We are going to search the modern scientific literature (over 5-20 million articles) for **plants** with **medicinal** **chemicals**.
+We are going to search the modern scientific literature (over 5-20 million articles) for **plants** producing **chemicals** with  **medicinal properties** .
 (So many drugs come from plants - quinine, taxol, artemisin, aspirin.).
-We've made dictionaries of terms for all these concepts and produced a robust commandline tool (AMI) to extract this knowledge.
+We've made XML dictionaries of terms for all these concepts and produced a robust commandline tool (AMI) to extract this knowledge.
+A major new development is the use of Wikidata to add linked knowledge

 ### Climate change
 There are tens of thousands of articles on climate change and we'll search them in the same way.

 ## How the project works